Apple Investigating Report of Forced Student Labor at Chinese Factory | Tech Industry

 “We are urgently investigating the report that student interns added in September are working overtime and night shifts,” Apple said, in a statement issued to CNN.
 “We have zero tolerance for failure to comply with our standards and we ensure swift action and appropriate remediation if we discover code violations.”

-In a report last week, Hong Kong rights group Students and Scholars Against Corporate Misbehavior said Quanta was “using significant numbers of student workers aged 16-19 years” to assemble the Apple Watch, with working conditions that do not comply with Chinese regulations or Apple’s own standards.
+In a report last week, Hong Kong labor rights group Students and Scholars Against Corporate Misbehavior said Quanta was “using significant numbers of student workers aged 16-19 years” to assemble the Apple Watch, with working conditions that do not comply with Chinese regulations or Apple’s own standards.

 Based on an investigation during the summer of 2018, SACOM found that many students were forced to complete internships at Quanta, or face the risk of delayed graduation.
 The internships were often unrelated to each student’s field of study, and lacked an educational component, according to the findings.